juliema/BIOL792_course_site/week2_UnixII/unixII_primer.md

     $ touch .bash_profile
     $ open -a TextWrangler .bash_profile

-Copy and paste the alias settings ("helpful alias settings") above into .profile, and save.
+Copy and paste the alias settings ("helpful alias settings") above into .bash_profile, and save.
 Then,

-    $ source profile
+    $ source .bash_profile

 Once you quit and restart your terminal app, your new alias settings should be working, but test this out to be sure.
 Make a test.txt file, and use `rm` to remove it.
 If things are correct, you should be prompted by the terminal with "remove test.txt?".
 Type Y to remove, N to leave alone.
 Note, these settings will protect from terrible very bad accidents.